On this page

 How does Kafka operate?
 Kafka works like most traditional pub-sub message systems in that the platform enables users to publish and subscribe to event streams.
 Kafka however differs from the more traditional event stream platform in 3 ways;

-- Kafka is build as a distributed system that runs as a cluster.
+- Kafka is build as a distributed system that runs as a Kafka cluster.
 This enables the platform to scale and to handle any number of applications.

 - Kafka can store data for as long as necessary; most traditional event stream platforms remove messages after the consumer confirms the receiving of messages.